key4hep/k4Pandora/README.md

 $ ./run gaudirun.py ../Examples/options/tut_pandora.py
 ```
 ### Some Notices
+* Gaudi framework is used for running
+* The event data model is Edm4hep
 * If you want to use it for other experiment, please take care the calo cell id decode part in CaloHitCreator.cpp .
 * Configuration of pandora algorithm is set by pandoralg in tut_detsim_pandora.py.
 The default values are for CEPC experiment, please change it as you want.
 * Function to get ClusterShapes (in PfoCreator.cpp) of a cluster is still from Marlin.